Salmonella enteritidis (Salmonella enterica sub-specie)

 Maximum pH9.5

 Table 2 provides on the survival and resistance of S. enterica.
-The organisms survive for a long time in frozen products and survive for quite a long time in dry products such as chocolate and milk powder.
+The organisms survive for a long time in products and survive for quite a long time in dry products such as chocolate and milk powder.
 The heat resistance is usually expressed in the time (minutes or seconds) it takes to achieve a 10-fold reduction at a specific temperature.
-For example, a D60.0 value of 7.5 min means that the product containing the micro-organisms must be heated for 7.5 minutes at 60.0 o C to reduce the number of S. enteric organisms present by a factor of 10. to reduce.
+For example, a D60.0 value of 7.5 min means that the containing the micro-organisms must be heated for 7.5 minutes at 60.0 o C to reduce the number of S. enteric organisms present by a factor of 10. to reduce.
 To reduce the organisms present by 100, the pathogen must be at 60.0°C and heated for 2 x 7.5 = 15 minutes.

 Table 2.
 Survival and resistance S. enterica